Service update: Sunshine and Showers groups have resumed meeting face-to-face.

-- Each group is supported by a facilitator and co-facilitator.
+- A safe and confidential environment supported by a facilitator and co-facilitator

 What can you expect from us?